pcherkasova/mongo-explorer/README.md

 # mongo-explorer
 MongoDB Online Data Explorer

-The explorer is hosted here: www.mongo-explorer.com User inrterface is design to be self-descriptive.
-If it is not, please, create an issue.
+The explorer is hosted here: www.mongo-explorer.com.

+User inrterface is design to be self-descriptive.
+If it is not, please, create an [issue](https://github.com/pcherkasova/mongo-explorer/issues).

 #How to Host